tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 ## How to create account

 Accounts cannot be created directly.
-New accounts can only be created by making transfers to inexistent accounts, with a minimum transfer of 1 TRX.
+New accounts can only be created by making transfers to inexistant accounts, with a minimum transfer of 1 TRX.

 ## How to create witness